ewaldmire/ascender/docs/auth/oauth.md

 ```

 According to OAuth2 specification, users should be able to acquire, revoke and refresh an access
 token.
-In Ascender the equivalent, and easiest, way of doing that is creating a token, deleting
+In climber the equivalent, and easiest, way of doing that is creating a token, deleting
 a token, and deleting a token quickly followed by creating a new one.

 The specification also provides standard ways of doing this.
 RFC 6749 elaborates